AsuraFT/frontend-tech-task/documentation/DESIGN.md

 With the selection of these the appropriate process will be carried out. i.e. Marking that task as completed, or deleting it from the list.

 ##    Storage of tasks
-Whilst a sample.json file has been supplied, I'd think localStorage could be useful here to save tasks to a users device.
+Whilst a sample.json file has been supplied, I think localStorage could be useful here to save tasks to a users device.